An Antipodean travel company serving World Travellers since 1983

 Lightning Ridge Opal Mine Town

 Lightning Ridge town, located in the Walgett Shire of New South Wales 768km from Sydney, is famous around the world for its elusive gem quality black opals.
 Unlike ordinary opals the black opal has carbon and iron oxide trace elements in it producing a very dark stone which has hints of blue, green and red.
 Due to their scarcity they’re highly valued.
-Today, the only town in the world to produce the elusive black opal, Lightning Ridge is synonymous with opal mining in Australia.
-While having a population of only 3,000, it attracts over 80,000 visitors each year to experience the fascinating town and even try their luck in the mine fields.
+Today, the only town in the world to produce the elusive black opal, Lightning Ridge (and Coober pedy) is synonymous with opalmining in Australia.
+While having a population of only 3,000, it attracts over 80,000 visitors each year to experience the fascinating town and even try their luck as an opal miner in the underground mines searching for these shimmering gemstones.

-Odyssey Traveller conducts a tour of Lightning Ridge as part of 14 day guided tour of Outback Queensland.
-Beginning and ending in Dubbo, we head north to south into Queensland and back discovering the big skies, stunning landscapes, and fascinating history of the outback communities of Western Queensland.
-During our full day tour at Lightning Ridge, we visit an opal mine, explore the opal community in the main town, and relax in the hot water Artesian bore baths.
-This article explores the town’s mining history to assist your visit.
+Odyssey Traveller conducts a guided tour of Lightning Ridge as part of our 14 day guided tour of Outback Queensland.
+Beginning and ending in Dubbo, we head north to south into Queensland and back discovering the big skies, stunning landscapes of the great artesian basin, and fascinating history of the outback communities of Western Queensland .
+During our full day tour at Lightning Ridge, we visit on a private guided tour ,an opal mine, explore the opal community in the main town, and relax in the hot water Artesian bore baths before retiring to our accommodation.
+This article explores the Lightning ridge area of outback NSW and the town ‘s opal mining history to assist your visit before we continue onto Walgett and Dubbo.

 History of Mining in Lightning Ridge